jhoffmann/maple-bacon/README.md

          /bacon           # This repository
          /stock           # Download your package of choice from http://honey-b/release_archive/ent/

-         /store           # Create an empty directory to have the Apache vhosts setup automatically /internal        # If you already have clones, just move them to the correct place /partners        # If the directories don't exist, you can always create them later and /gatekeeper      # Just `vagrant provision` to have the vhosts setup
+         /gatekeeper      # If these exist, the appropriate vhost entries will be created /internal        # If you create an empty directory, the code will be cloned from GitHub for you
 ```
 The reason for this, is when you run the Vagrant commands within the `bacon` folder, it's going to mount `..` as `/var/www/htdocs` within your virtual machine and setup Apache virtual hosts for each application we have defined.